atdotde/realblender/README.md

 You can see it in action at https://thetheoreticaldiver.org/rch-cgi-bin/blender.pl .

+Thanks to Claude.ai, there is no also a JavaScript version.
+Test it on

 Let me know if you want me to extend it to trimix blending.